UTK7994/learning-notes/books/designing-data-intensive-applications.md

 Some additional issues to consider:

 - Remembering the timestamp of the user's last update becomes more difficult.
 The metadata will need to be centralised.
-- If replicas are distributed across datacenters, there is no guarantee that connections from different devices will be routed to the same datacenter.
-You may need to route requests from all of a user's devices to the same datacenter.
+- If replicas are distributed across datacenters, there is no guarantee that connections from different devices will be routed to the same datacenter. **_You may need to route requests from all of a user's devices to the same datacenter._**

 #### Monotonic reads

 `Suppose we have master and 2 folowerers f1 and f2. a and b 2 datas are written in seq in master simultaneouly.
 F1 has replication lags of 1 min and f2 of 2 min.
-Now clinet reads from f1 after making update in > 1 min and less than 2 min, f1 will give data a, as that is written in 1 min of write to master.
+Now client reads from f1 after making update in > 1 min and less than 2 min, f1 will give data a, as that is written in 1 min of write to master.
 Again the read is made but this time with f2 in time >= 1 min and < 2 min , hence no data is found in f2 as a and b are not written in < 2min.
 Solution to this is to use client hash and go to same replica again and again as monotonicty will be maintained per replica.
 It just that during replication lag , monotonicity will not be miantained between different replicas`

 Because of followers falling behind, it's possible for a user to see things _moving backward in time_.